google/starthinker/tutorials/cloud_service.md

    1. Key Type is JSON.
  1. Click Create and open the downloaded file.
  1. Copy the contents and paste into the StarThinker deployment script when prompted for Service Credentials.
+   - You may have to click CTRL+D after pasting the service crdentials.

+### Verify

+If all goes well, after deployment, the following file should exist with your credentials inside:

+- starthinker_assets/service.json

 ---
 &copy; 2019 Google Inc. - Apache License, Version 2.0